 Dungeons & Dragons Online

-Dungeons & Dragons Online is the latest formerly pay-to-play MMORPG switching over to the free-to-play model.
-The game is set in the fictional world of Eberron and remains faithful to the D&D franchise.
+Dungeons & Dragons Online is set in the fictional world of Eberron and remains faithful to the D&D franchise.
 Everything from geography to gameplay mechanics has been successfully ported from the tabletop game to the online virtual world.
 Unlike other PC games that use the D&D 3.5 ruleset (such as Neverwinter Nights) combat in Dungeons & Dragons Online is fast-paced and feels more like the style found in action-RPGs; players must left-click to swing their weapon each time.
 The game world functions similarly to the system used in Guild Wars, where players interact freely in towns but all other areas are instanced.
 Dungeons are filled with puzzles and traps, which help give the game the same ‘feel’ as the tabletop role playing game.

 Human – The most versatile of races.
 Humans are fast learners capable of playing as any class. +1 feat during character creation.

 Elf – The most ancient race in Eberron.
 Elves start with higher dexterity (+2) but lower constitution (-2.)

 Halfling – Tiny humanoids with high dexterity (+2) but low strength (-2.)
 Halflings are cunning and use their small size to their advantage in battle.